avcoder/comp2068-week08/01-passport.md

 This is the final step that let's passport know, this is the model that stores User accounts.
 Then we export it.
 Now our app should run.
 Configuration part is done.
 We've done the hard part.
 Now we can start calling middleware functions.

+But before we do, everyone go to mlab, and find the particular database that you're using.
+Run `nodemon` or `npm start` then refresh mlab and you will see a new `accounts` collection.
+Why?

 # Create register.ejs and login.ejs